 On August 25, 2008, the Company entered into an agreement with RIL-NA, LLC ("RIL-NA") in order to enter into business relationships with third parties for certain of the Company's cosmetic product formulations.
 RIL-NA was to be paid a commission equal to approximately twenty percent (20%) of the adjusted gross revenues realized from transactions related to this agreement.
 This agreement was terminable with 60 days written notice by either RIL-NA or the Company.
+On June 12, 2011, the Company entered into another agreement with RIL-NA whereby RIL-NA paid approximately \$5,000 in related legal filing fees to acquire exclusive marketing rights for the Company's anti-cellulite product formulation from June 13, 2011 through August 11, 2011.
+This agreement automatically terminated on August 12, 2011, and no revenues or amounts were paid to or on behalf of the Company.

-Cosmetic License Agreements
+Cosmetic Product License Agreements

-On May 20, 2009, the Company and JH Direct, LLC ("JH Direct") entered into a licensing agreement providing JH Direct with the exclusive worldwide rights to the Company's anti-cellulite cosmetic product which utilizes the Company's patented transdermal delivery system technology, Transdel[TM].
+On May 20, 2009, the Company and JH Direct, LLC ("JH Direct") entered into a licensing agreement providing JH Direct with the exclusive worldwide rights to the Company's anti-cellulite cosmetic product which utilizes the Company's patented transdermal delivery system technology, TransdelTM.
 Under the terms of the agreement, JH Direct will pay the Company initial royalty advances and a continuing licensing royalty on the worldwide sales of the anti-cellulite product.
 The Company retained the exclusive rights to seek pharmaceutical/dermatological partners for the anti-cellulite product for an initial period of one year following the launch of the product, thereafter JH Direct will be allowed to expand in this channel.
 The expiration date for this agreement is May 31, 2013.
 In accordance with the cosmetic products consulting agreement, the consulting firm will receive a percentage of the operating profits paid to the Company.

-As of December 31, 2010, the Company had received non-refundable royalty advances totaling \$80,000 from JH Direct, and has deferred all of these revenues.
-The Company will receive an additional \$20,000 in royalty advances from this contract subsequent to the year ended December 31, 2010.
+As of December 31, 2011, the Company had received non-refundable royalty advances totaling \$100,000 from JH Direct, and has deferred all of these revenues.
 Management believes JH Direct has abandoned its efforts to commercialize the anti-cellulite cream and the Company has exercised its rights to terminate the agreement in 2012, at which time all revenues from this agreement will be recognized in full.
+Management believes no other monies will come from this contract.